 Acquisition of real property includes buying land, buildings, artifacts or a real estate interest (such as a deed restriction).
 The purchasing laws (c.30B) that apply to acquisition of real property using public funds deal with how to establish fair market value.
 This area of the law makes a special exception specifically for real property acquired with Community Preservation Act funds.
 The Community Preservation Act (MGL c.44B s.5(f)) states that "Section 16 of chapter 30B shall not apply to the acquisition by a city or town of real property or an interest therein . . . no such real property, or interest therein, shall be acquired . . . for a price exceeding the value of the property as determined by such city or town through procedures customarily accepted by the appraising profession as valid."
 The bottom line is: Acquisitions of real property interests under CPA are exempt from MGL c.30B, but you must get an appraisal prior to acquiring any real property interest.
-And the municipality cannot appropriate more than the appraised value to acquire the real property interest.

-Contracting Professional Services (MGL c.7 s.38A1⁄2 and c.30B)
+Contracting Professional Services (MGL c.7 s.38A/2 and c.30B)

-Contracting professional services includes hiring a housing consultant, planner, appraiser, landscape architect, etc. MGL c.7 s.38A1⁄2 applies when procuring design services for public building projects and establishes a designer selection process for construction projects over \$100K.
+Contracting professional services includes hiring a housing consultant, planner, appraiser, landscape architect, etc. MGL c.7 s.38A/2 applies when procuring design services for public building projects and establishes a designer selection process for construction projects over \$100K.
 Prevailing wage does not apply to these types of design services.
 MGL c.30B applies to other professional services and establishes three monetary thresholds that trigger different selection and procurement procedures, with the most latitude established for contract amounts under \$5K.
 If a contract is between \$5K and 25K, then three quotes must be solicited.
 And, for contracts at and over \$25K, sealed bids or proposals are required.